circuscode/hello-dolly-for-your-song/readme.md

 # Hello Dolly For Your Song

-This simple plugin shows a random line of any text in your blog.
+This simple Wordpress plugin shows a random line of any text in your blog.

 ## Description